Our History

 Member

 Aaron is a Licensed Professional Counselor in the states of Ohio and Oregon, he is trauma trained and works with supporting relationships and families.
 Aaron is the Area Director for CarePortal in the state of Ohio.
-Aaron and his wife Heidi reside in Springfield, OH and have 6 children and 3 grandchildren.
+Aaron and his wife Heidi reside in Springfield and have six children and three grandchildren.

 Gethro Jean